China displays its military strength in a parade on the 80th anniversary of the end of WWII

 He added: “Please give my warmest regards to Vladimir Putin, and Kim Jong Un, as you conspire against The United States of America.”

+The U.S. eyed the gathering of the three leaders warily, as well as a 10-nation summit meeting in China on Monday that brought together Xi, Putin and Indian Prime Minister Narendra Modi.

-Xi, in his remarks, did not mention America by name but expressed his gratitude to foreign countries who helped China resist the Japanese invasion.
+Xi, in his remarks, did not mention America by name but expressed his gratitude to foreign countries that helped China resist the Japanese invasion.

 Domestically, the commemoration of the anniversary is a way to show how far China has come.
-China was a major front in the war, a fact often overlooked in accounts that focus more on the fight for Europe and U.S. naval battles in the Pacific.
-A Japanese invasion before the war and the conflict itself killed millions of Chinese people.
+China was a major front in the war, and millions died in Japan's invasion before and during the conflict.

 “The Chinese people’s rejuvenation cannot be blocked, and the noble goal of the peaceful development of human civilization must triumph,” Xi said at the end of his speech.

-The marching formations from the People’s Liberation Army included traditional units like the navy and army to new ones like the cyberspace unit, in charge of information security.
+The marching formations from the People’s Liberation Army ranged from traditional army and navy units to new ones such as a cyberspace unit that is in charge of information security.

 Xi said the PLA was a heroic military “the people and the Party can trust and rely on completely.”
 He also said the PLA's task was to safeguard the country’s sovereignty and unification, a reference to China’s claim over the self-ruled island of Taiwan.

-A sea of people sat in clearly demarcated sections on the square across the wide avenue as the soldiers marched past.
-They waved small red flags as choirs sang patriotic songs including “Defend the Yellow River” and “No New China without the Communist Party of China.”

-Associated Press writers Huizhong Wu in Beijing and Michelle L. Price in Washington contributed to this report.
+Associated Press writer Michelle L. Price in Washington contributed to this report.